Sunfire Range: Ranges for the Real World

 Everyone knows that Garland cooking equipment includes a full stable of quality names in commercial stoves, including U.S. Range and Sunfire.
-Both these lines had built a loyal following among chefs on their own, with their acquisition by Garland giving them the backing to take that to another level.
-While U.S. Range provides a high-quality product for the established kitchen, SunFire offers a value product perfect for the smaller or newer kitchen that still wants cooking equipment that can stand up for the long haul.
+Both those lines independently established a loyal following among chefs, but their acquisition by Garland gave them the necessary backing to take that reputation to another level.
+While U.S. Range provides a high-quality product for the established kitchen, a Sunfire Garland range offers a value range perfect for operators on a budget who still want cooking equipment that can stand up for the long haul.

-Every SunFire Range unit offers an extra-large 27-inch-deep worktop cooking surface fronted by a 4-inch plate rail on every unit.
-That means you have plenty of room to work with options for your specific needs.
-With a stainless steel body and durable control knobs, these units will give you years of service without a price to match their reliability.
-All the SunFire ranges are gas-burning and come with a two-piece stainless steel backguard with a removable shelf.
+Every Sunfire commercial range offers an extra-large, 27-inch-deep worktop cooking surface fronted by a 4-inch plate rail.
+With stainless steel bodies and durable control knobs, these units will give you years of service at a budget-minded price.
+All Sunfire ranges burn gas and come with two-piece stainless steel splashguards with removable shelves.

-Though the SunFire Range series is an affordable alternative when it comes to cooking equipment, the line still offers an impressive array of features that will help you ensure you get just the piece you need.
-The units are available in 24-, 36- and 60-inch widths, and all of those come with at least four open top gas burners.
-Those are designed with ergonomic split cast iron grates, offer 30,000 BTU-an-hour heating, include burners with their own spillproof standing pilots, and have a unique full-pan debris and liquid catcher below.
+Though the Sunfire range series is an affordable alternative to more expensive restaurant ranges, the line still offers an impressive array of features that will help ensure you get just the piece you need.
+The units are available in 24-, 36- and 60-inch widths, and all of those come with at least four open-top gas burners.
+Each of those burners are designed with ergonomic split cast iron grates, offer 30,000-BTU-an-hour heating, include spill-proof standing pilot, and have unique full-pan debris and liquid catchers below.

-The choices on a SunFire Range start at the bottom, with an option as to what base will hold up your range.
+The choices on a Sunfire commercial range start at the bottom, with an option as to what base will hold up your range.
 At the narrow end, 24-inch-wide units are available with either a Garland-specific Space Saver standard oven or a storage base.
 The Space Saver oven is 20 inches wide, 22 inches deep and 13 inches tall.
-It offers a 25,000-BTU-an-hour straight steel tube burner and a heavy duty door with a handle specially designed to stay cool.
-The heat is controlled by a low to 500 degrees thermostat.
+It offers a 25,000-BTU-an-hour straight steel tube burner and a heavy-duty door with a handle specially designed to stay cool.
+The heat is controlled by a thermostat with a maximum temperature of 500 degrees Fahrenheit.

-The 36-inch model offers either storage room or a standard SunFire oven with a ribbed porcelain bottom and door interior, and aluminum-clad top, sides, and back.
-The low to 500 degrees thermostat controls a 33,000-BTU-an-hour straight steel tube burner with a maximum setting of 500 degrees Fahrenheit.
+The 36-inch model offers either storage room or a standard Sunfire oven.
+The standard oven features a ribbed porcelain bottom and door interior, and aluminum-clad top, sides, and back.
+The thermostat controls a 33,000-BTU-an-hour straight steel tube burner with a maximum setting of 500 degrees Fahrenheit.
 The 60-inch units also offer the standard oven or storage, as well as a combined unit with both a standard oven and a storage base or the option for two ovens.

-On top, SunFire Range offers more than just ranges.
-Beginning with the 36-inch models, you have the option of a 12-inch griddle plate that replaces two open burners with 18,000 BTUs an hour.
-A 4.25-inch wide grease trough catches any runoff, while manual high-low valve controls give cooks control over the intensity of the griddle's burner flame.
+On top, Sunfire ranges offer more than just burners.
+Beginning with the 36-inch models, you have the option of replacing two open burners with a 12-inch griddle plate that puts out 18,000 BTUs an hour.
+A 41⁄4-inch-wide grease trough catches runoff, while manual high-low valve controls give cooks control over the intensity of the griddle's burner flame.
 The 36-inch version of the Sunfire range also offers an option for a 12-inch hot top that replaces two open burners.